Drupal Config File "settings.php" and "services.yml" Overview

 At this point, jump to the next page step: Step 4: Run the installation script.
 If you run into problems with the installation due to the Settings, come back here and follow the Manual steps outlined below.

-Drupal 7 and 6 come with a sample configuration file at
+Drupal 6, 7 and 8 come with a sample settings.php configuration file located at:

-Before you run the installation script, you need to copy the configuration file as a new file called
+Before you run the installation script (install.php), you need to copy default.settings.php file as a new file called

-settings.php and change its permissions.
-After the installation, you need to restrict the permissions again.
+settings.php and change its permissions to be writable.
+After the installation, you will need to restrict the permissions again.

 default.settings.php file and save the new file as

-settings.php in the same directory.
-To do so, run the following command from the directory that contains your Drupal installation files:
+settings.php in the same directory (see note below about renaming).
+If you have shell access (command line) run the following command from the directory that contains your Drupal installation files:

 cp sites/default/default.settings.php sites/default/settings.php